hotosm/tasking-manager/README.md

 # Tasking Manager

-The tool for coordination of volunteers and organization of groups to map on OpenStreetMap
+The most popular tool for teams to coordinate mapping on OpenStreetMap.

 [<img src="screenshot.jpg" />](./screenshot.jpg)

-With this tool an area of interest can be defined and divided up into smaller tasks that can be completed rapidly.
+With this web application an area of interest can be defined and divided up into smaller tasks that can be completed rapidly.
 It shows which areas need to be mapped and which areas need a review for quality assurance.
 You can see the tool in action: log into the widely used [HOT Tasking Manager](https://tasks.hotosm.org/) and start mapping.

 [<img src="./docs/assets/project-view.gif" />](./docs/assets/project-view.gif)